J-A-S-M-I-N-J/diaspora/TESTING.md

 ---

+## Create User

+User gets Error 500 when trying to create a User, user also can't log in until email has been verified.
+I've done a workaround by removing 'required' from email-verification and redirecting the user back to 'home'.
+However I would want this to be able to work in future renditions.

 ### Bag Quantity

 Editing quantities in bag doesen't work.
 The "buttons" don't do anything, however you can still change the amount with the 'arrows'.